openfisca/openfisca-doc/simulation.md

 To calculate any variable you need to create a *Simulation* from the *TaxBenefitSystem* that is to say the framework where you will compute your result.

-> Technically speaking it is the cache of previously computed results.
+> Technically speaking it is the cache of input data and previously computed results.

 It's possible to run many independent simulations using the same `TaxBenefitSystem`.